carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6-2021-mothur.md

 Last, please enter the richness and Shannon-Weiner Index data for your sample site in the Google Sheet [here](https://docs.google.com/spreadsheets/d/1BOEHLLBYoymVR-7bITEpetpqa8yS_n2HNKojKAZLIQc/edit?usp=sharing) .
 We will use this data on Friday with Lin, and you may use it for your postlab this week.

 #### 13. Mini research question
 Design a mini research question using the data you've generated today.
 Remember that you have metadata (i.e. temp, chlorophyll, etc.) available as well in the Google Sheet.
 Generate a plot or set of plots addressing your research question.
-(We will work with vey similar plots on Friday with Lin.)
+(On Friday, we will work on data visualization on these types of datasets with Lin.)
 What kinds of trends do you see?
 What were you expecting to see, and do your results support your initial expectations?
 Write 1-2 paragraphs explaining your results in light of what we have discussed in class (and perhaps based on what you have seen in your previous postlabs) about trends in taxonomy and/or diversity in various ocean basins and/or at different depths.

  **Summary of what to turn in next week:**
  For this week's post-lab assignment, please submit the following (should all be in the same document):
- - Figure 1
  - Table 1
  - Responses to 2 "Check for understanding" questions
  - Mini research question